 Originally from India, he describes a funny incident while waiting for a friend at his university’s library lawn.
 An Aussie student, Harry, who walked past the library, spotted Suresh, and asked, “How ya going?”

 Surprised that his friend was concerned about how he would make his way into town, Suresh answered, “I am walking there.”
 Puzzled, Harry just smiled awkwardly and walked away.
-Suresh, however, wondered why he asked about his mode of transport when Harry did not intend of driving him into town.
-Days later Suresh told another friend about his encounter with Harry and finally realised what Harry really meant to say was “How are you?”
+However, Suresh wondered why Harry asked about his mode of transport.
+After all, he had no intention of driving him into town.
+Then, days later Suresh told another friend about his encounter with Harry and finally realised what Harry really meant to say was “How are you?”

 Like Suresh and Arj, many of us have our own funny “Australian slang word” anecdotes.
-Read some memorable stories below:
+Read some memorable stories about words like “Bogan” or “Thongs” or “Whoop Whoop” below.

 Derly, 13 years in Australia, from Colombia